What Is Tramadol?

 - Lightheadedness or dizziness

 More serious side effects such as trouble breathing, fainting, or seizures are possible.
 Thankfully, they are not common.

 Some of the side effects can feel extremely pleasant to drug users.
 Users report that taking Tramadol can potentially bring on a variety of calming sensations, making users feel warm, happy, relaxed, and at peace.
-It is not considered to be quite as strong as heroin, but it is unquestionably addictive.
 It is also worth noting that Tramadol works slightly differently than many other opioids: It can also increase levels of serotonin.
 This means that it can not only create a euphoric, relaxed state but also increase someone’s mood.